nestordemeure/breviarium/data/english.md

 Delegate minor tasks to others.

 Establish a strict schedule for yourself and adhere to it without deviation.
-Allocate the smallest periods of time to the smallest tasks, and do not spend more time than required on any task to complete it properly.
+Allocate the smallest amount of time to the smallest tasks, and spend only the time needed to complete each task effectively.

-If you are fatigued by work, do not undertake anything further, but refresh yourself with honest play and physical activity.
-Afterwards, you will accomplish more, and more easily, in a short time.
-Or at least take on a task that you can handle without effort.
+When fatigued by work, avoid undertaking anything further.
+Instead, refresh yourself with honest play and physical activity.
+Afterward, you will accomplish more, with greater ease and in a shorter time.
+If you must work, take on a task that you can handle without effort.

-Tasks that span several days should be divided into smaller, manageable portions, allowing you to complete them efficiently.
+Divide tasks that span several days into smaller, manageable portions to complete them more efficiently.

-Avoid tasks that offer little benefit or recognition but demand significant effort.
-For the sake of no one should you engage in useless tasks that demand much time.
+Avoid engaging in time-consuming, useless tasks that offer little benefit or recognition, regardless of who requests them.

-Do not deal personally with craftsmen, manage household affairs, gardens, or buildings.
-These tasks are full of labors and give rise to one concern after another.
+Refrain from personally dealing with craftsmen, household affairs, gardens, or buildings, as these tasks are labor-intensive and give rise to one concern after another.

 ### Acquiring Gravity

-Undertake suitable occupations, such as not handling weapons if you are a Prelate; not practicing chiromancy if you are a Nobleman; not practicing Medicine if you are Religious; and not being a fencing-master if you are a Priest.
+Undertake occupations suitable to your role: for example, a Prelate should not handle weapons, a Nobleman should not practice chiromancy, a Religious person should not practice medicine, and a Priest should not teach fencing.

-Do not easily make promises or concessions.
+Avoid making promises or concessions.

-Do not easily laugh or quickly conclude matters.
+Laugh sparingly, and when you do, keep it brief.

 Do not change what has been decided.

-Do not fix your eyes on another.
+Avoid staring at others.

-Do not toss your nose or wrinkle your forehead.
+Do not turn up your nose or furrow your brow.

 Do not be sullen.